Air Traffic Controller

 After a weather mandated airport delay in take-offs, how is the new take-off order of planes determined?

-Asked by C fed about 11 years ago
+Asked by C fed over 11 years ago

 Well “C fed,” I wish I could come up with a simple answer to that one; like maybe we use a Ouija Board or just let the pilots draw straws.
 What really happens can often be far less organized or egalitarian.
 I’ll start with the easiest part to answer.
 If the adverse weather event is taking place at the destination airport; departures heading that way will normally takeoff in “first come – first served” order.
 Flights to that destination will be metered out according to how many aircraft the destination can accommodate each hour.
 For example; if there is a firestorm impacting Hades International and they can only land 20 flights per hour; departures from Chicago, Los Angeles, Washington and other points will be metered out so as not to all arrive in Hell at the same time.